brson/treasuretree/solana-hackathon.md

 After some experimenting we realize that `HashMap` simply doesn't work within a Solana program, and this manifests as an access violation.
-I am guessing that `HashMap` operations panic, and we didn't get to see the panic message.
+I would guess that `HashMap` operations panic, and we didn't get to see the panic message, but I think we've seen panic messages before.
-Is it possible to see the panic message?
+I am unclear on what actually happened with `HashMap`.
+Maybe it is doing a runtime abort.

 We switch to a `BTreeMap` and things start proceeding more smoothly.